A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Problem Description and Formulation

-It is assumed here for simplicity that the transition probabilities ${\bar P_k}\left( {{s^\prime }\mid s,\pi_k(s)} \right)$ of the local MDP are known beforehand and not changing over time, i.e., ${\bar P_k}\left( {{s^\prime }\mid s,\pi_k(s)} \right)={\bar P}\left( {{s^\prime }\mid s,\pi_k(s)} \right)$ for $k=1,...,N_T$.
-This is a reasonable assumption since if the higher-level planner commands to move from one waypoint to another using its high-level actions, the low-level controller aims to do so.
-The probability of transitions can be learned from the success rate of the low-level controller in performing its high-level actions.
-For example, moving the vehicle from one waypoint to another one when both are located in a straight line is easier for the low-level controller than to move to the left or right with angles more than $42$ degrees.
-The distributions of the reward functions ${\bar R_k}({s}^\prime \mid {s},a)$, however, change due to the change in the scenario caused by traffic conditions, road geometry. etc. That is, a rewarding maneuver in the current situation can jeopardize the system’s safety as the scenario develops (e.g., traffic condition changes) and thus not rewarding anymore.
-Therefore, as MDPs changes in the ground MDP, only their reward functions is assumed to change.
+It is assumed here for simplicity that the transition probabilities ${\bar P_k}\left( {{s^\prime }\mid s,a} \right)$ of the local MDP are known beforehand and not changing over time, i.e., ${\bar P_k}\left( {{s^\prime }\mid s,a} \right)={\bar P}\left( {{s^\prime }\mid s,a} \right)$ for $k=1,...,N_T$. {Note that this assumption is reasonable since if the higher-level planner generates a high-level command to move from one waypoint to another one, the low-level controller will follow.} The probability of transitions can be learned from the success rate of the low-level controller in performing its high-level actions.
+For example, moving the vehicle from one waypoint to another one when both are located in a straight line is easier for the low-level controller than moving to the left or right with angles more than $42$ degrees.
+The distributions of the reward functions ${\bar R_k}$, however, change due to the change in the scenario caused by traffic conditions, road geometry, etc. {That is, a rewarding maneuver in the current situation can jeopardize the system’s safety as the scenario develops (e.g., traffic condition changes) and thus will not be rewarding anymore. } Therefore, as MDPs change in the ground MDP, only their probabilistic reward functions are assumed to change.

-Let ${g_a^k}(s)$ be the prediction of the expected distribution reward received when taking action $a$ at state $s$ and transition epoch $k$ as ${g_a^k}(s)=\mathbb{E}_{s^{\prime} \sim \bar P(\cdot \mid s, a)}\left[\bar R_{k}\left(s, a, s^{\prime}\right)\right]$ which is provided at each transition epoch by the RAU module as will be discussed later.
-The planner will learn a policy using stationary and fixed grid-world MDPs which are called imaginary MDP from now on.
-This name comes from the fact that MDPs of the ground MDP are constructed based on preview information which in turn provided imagine reward functions, which can be different from the actual MDP.
-Now, we define the $k$-th imaginary MDP as $\mu_k^I:({\cal S}_k, {\cal A},{ \bar P}^a,{g_a^k}(s),\gamma)$ which is used by the high-level planner.
-To account for the difference between the actual MDP and the imagined one, a feasibility unit is introduced to check for infeasible plans due to this difference and mitigate possible risks by re-planning.
+The planner will learn a policy using stationary and fixed grid-world MDPs, which are called local MDP from now on.
+This name comes from the fact that the local MDPs of the ground MDP are constructed based on preview information, which can be seen as predicted forms of the actual environment.
+Now, we define the $k$-th local MDP as $\mu_k:({ S}_k, {\cal A},{ \bar P}_k,{ \bar R}_k,\gamma)$, which is used by the high-level planner.
+To take into account future changes in the actual environment that might lead to infeasibility of the planned trajectory, the FCU module is introduced to detect future infeasibility and update the planned trajectory by triggering a re-planning request.